rica-carv/links_page/README.md

 - link menu
 - top refer page display always first category - it's in 1.0.4 too
 - to add test for active field to queries
+- check title for some pages, different position

 *What doesn't work for now:*
 - ~~legacy rating system (With rating enabled page is displayed but immediately url is changed and result is 404 page) ~~
 - ~~ordering by date~~
+- link menu